Online shopping: International statistics

 Statistics show that in 2012, Asia-Pacific increased their international sales over 30% giving them over $433 billion in revenue.
 That is a $69 billion difference between the U.S. revenue of $364.66 billion.
-It is estimated that Asia-Pacific will increase by another 30% in the year 2013 putting them ahead by more than one-third of all global ecommerce sales.
+It is estimated that Asia-Pacific will increase by another 30% in the year 2013 putting them ahead by more than one-third of all global e-commerce sales.
 The largest online shopping day in the world is Singles Day, with sales just in Alibaba's sites at US$9.3 billion in 2014.

+In 2018, 9.8% of all retail sales in the United States were made online.
+In 2019, that figure was 2.8% in Canada.

+In the United Kingdom, online sales peaked at 37.8% of all retail sales in January 2021, and were at 26.3% in January 2024.

 Customers

 Online customers must have access to the Internet and a valid method of payment in order to complete a transaction.
 Generally, higher levels of education and personal income correspond to more favorable perceptions of shopping online.
 Increased exposure to technology also increases the probability of developing favorable attitudes towards new shopping channels.

+In addition, age is also a significant factor that affects online shopping.Culture can have a big effect on how shoppers trust reviews and make important decisions.
+People in different countries can respond differently to online information than someone from their own country.
+On top of that, after the pandemic, it seems that more people are relying on online websites for things they used to buy in person at the store.
+People feel that privacy and security factors have an even more significant impact on attitudes toward online shopping than product factors.
+Shoppers of different age groups have different perceptions of the risk factors of online shopping.